apache/www-site/content/memorials/index.md

 ____

-We have put together [some information](/dev/pmc.html#deceased) for your community, if such a tragedy occurs.
+We have put together [some information](/dev/pmc.html#deceased) for your project communities, if such a tragedy occurs.